 - NATO agencies.

-When cooperative activities do not involve all member countries, they are, for the most part, managed by NATO production and logistics programmes within NATO agencies.
+When cooperative activities do not involve all member countries, they are for the most part managed by NATO production and logistics programmes within NATO agencies.
 They have their own supervisory boards and boards of directors, as well as finance committees and distinct sources of financing within national treasuries.

 With respect to the military and civil budgets, the head of the NATO body is ultimately responsible for the correct preparation and execution of the budget.
-The administrative support for this task is largely entrusted to the Financial Controller of the agency or NATO body.
+The administrative support for this task is largely entrusted to the financial controller of the agency or NATO body.

-The International Board of Auditors
+International Board of Auditors for NATO

 The independent International Board of Auditors for NATO (IBAN) is responsible for auditing the accounts of the different NATO bodies.
-Its principal task is to provide the NAC and member governments with the assurance that joint and common funds are properly used for the settlement of authorised expenditure and that expenditure is within the physical and financial authorisations granted.
+Its principal task is to provide the NAC and member governments with the assurance that joint and common funds are properly used for the settlement of authorised expenditure and that expenditure is within the financial authorisations granted.

 The Board’s mandate includes not only financial but also performance audits, which extend its role beyond safeguarding accountability to the review of management practices in general.
 IBAN is composed of officials normally drawn from the national audit bodies of member countries.
 These officials are appointed by and responsible to the NAC.

 The NATO Office of Resources brings together all members of the NATO International Staff working on resource issues.
-The office provides integrated policy and technical advice to the NAC and the Secretary General, NATO resource committees, and other NATO bodies.
+The office provides integrated policy and technical advice to the NAC and the Secretary General, NATO resource committees and other NATO bodies.
 The office facilitates agreements on resource matters among member countries.

 Resource Policy and Planning Board